willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **Return response code**<br>
 Any response from the integration, including an error, must have an HTTP response code `200 OK`.
 The response body must have the status and error message that reflects the appropriate sub call error state.
 Any response from the integration other than `200 OK` is treated as an error and returned to the caller (client or Microsoft Graph).

-###### Make Shifts read-only for one-way sync
+###### Make Shifts read-only if you want to set up a one-way sync

-To do this, return a failure response for all requests from Shifts.
+For a one-way sync, you must make Shifts read-only so that users can't make changes in Shifts.
+To make Shifts read-only, return a failure response for all requests from Shifts.

-For example, if you don't want users making changes to shifts in Shifts, the endpoint must return a failure response whenever it receives a request regarding a `shift` entity.
+For example, if you don't want users making changes to shifts in the schedule, this endpoint must return a failure response whenever it receives a request regarding a `shift` entity.

 ###### Example

 **Request**<br>
 WfiRequestContainer

-The following example shows a request from Shifts that asks whether the shift, whose ID is SHFT_12345678-1234-1234-1234-1234567890ab and has the properties listed in **body**, can be saved in Shifts.
+The following example shows a request from Shifts that asks whether a shift, whose ID is SHFT_12345678-1234-1234-1234-1234567890ab and has the properties listed in **body**, can be saved in Shifts.
 This request was triggered when a user created a shift in Shifts.

 ```http
 {